PRINSUS-RIsk/SUS-Risk/README.md

 **Total MUR Contribution:** € 606,961.00
 **Total Amount of the Project:** € 726,063.00

-This research project aims to enhance knowledge in agricultural risk management through a holistic approach, investigating all relevant aspects affecting risk management choices using cutting-edge methodologies.
+This research project aims to enhance knowledge in agricultural risk management through a holistic approach investigating all relevant aspects affecting risk management choices using cutting-edge methodologies.

 ### Key Objectives

 - Risk qualification and quantification under current and future scenarios
-- Investigation of behavioural factors influencing farmers' risk management strategies
+- Investigation of behavioral factors influencing farmers' risk management strategies
 - Development of innovative risk management tools
 - Assessment of policy implications for sustainable agriculture